-- Always apply the posture belt if present. - Make sure your assistant is qualified in transferring occupied wheelchairs. - Operate the two brakes simultaneously and do not take slopes exceeding 7° to ensure perfect control of the wheelchair steering. - Always use the parking brakes to secure the wheelchair during short or long stops.
+- Always apply the posture belt if present. - Decelerate on both sides simultaneously and do not take slopes exceeding 7° to ensure perfect control of the wheelchair steering.

-CAUTION!
 Risk of burning your hands

 If you brake for a long time, a lot of frictional heat is produced at the handrims (especially anti slip handrims).